Evil Star (novel): Plot summary

 Following the events of Raven's Gate (which took place a few weeks before the beginning of Evil Star), Matt goes to a new private school which the Nexus are funding, but is left friendless because of a bully named Gavin Taylor, causing Matt to injure Taylor by using his powers.
 Susan Ashwood and Fabian, members of the Nexus, ask him to help them acquire an old diary which could enable them to stop a second gate that keeps the Old Ones out of our world from being opened.
 Matt, feeling his life is spinning out of his control, refuses.

-Meanwhile, Gwenda Davis, his aunt, has fallen under the influence of dark forces.
-She kills her spouse Brian, steals a petrol tanker, and drives it into Matt's new school in a desperate attempt to kill him.
+Meanwhile, Gwenda Davis, Matt's aunt, has fallen under the influence of dark forces.
+She kills her partner Brian, steals a petrol tanker, and drives it into Matt's new school in a desperate kamikaze attempt to kill him.
 Fortunately, he uses his clairvoyance powers and manages to evacuate the whole school before it happens.
 Matt realises that he must stop the Gate from being opened and agrees to meet the bookseller, William Morton, at St Meredith's Church after a meeting with the Nexus.
-Morton affirms him to be one of the Five, but he is killed in the process and the diary is stolen on the behalf of Diego Salamanda, a media baron and bidder who wants to use the diary to open the second gate.
+Morton affirms him to be one of the Five, but he is killed in the process and the diary is stolen on the behalf of Diego Salamanda, a Peruvian media baron and bidder who wants to use the diary to open the second gate.
 The Nexus persuade Matt and his carer, Richard Cole, to fly to Peru, find the second gate, and stay at a house belonging to Fabian.
-However, on their way to the newly-planned rendezvous, the Hotel Europa, the car is ambushed and Richard is kidnapped; luckily Matt manages to escape.
+However, on their way to the newly planned rendezvous, the Hotel Europa, the car is ambushed and Richard is kidnapped; luckily Matt manages to escape.